Bensterriblescripts/Lib-Handlers/README.md

 }
 ```
 Again, this will log the error to both the logfile and stdout.
 The other functions perform similar tasks.
 Functions with Error expects a return of (T, error) and Err only expects only (error) to be returned.
+`PanicErr(functionMustSucceed);` `ErrExists(functionMightErrorButWeDontCare);` `PrintErr(functionMightErrorButOnlyLogIt);`
-PanicErr(functionMustSucceed); ErrExists(functionMightErrorButWeDontCare); PrintErr(functionMightErrorButOnlyLogIt); All of these functions write to the error log and stdout, Panic() can be called directly to write to an errorlog and os.Exit with a random number.
+All of these functions write to the error log and stdout, `Panic()` can be called directly to write to an errorlog and exit the program.
+YOU MUST HANDLE YOUR DEFERS before using this function.